-Note that your sidebar can only have 2 levels.
+Note that your sidebar can only have 2 levels (expand the Tag archives option to see an example of the second level).
 Given that each product has its own sidebar, this depth should be sufficient (it's really like 3 levels).
 Deeper nesting goes against usability recommendations.